jasper-sinclair/nullstar/docs/TESTING.md

 Every opponent received exactly 640 games.
 The PGN contained 10,240 complete games, no truncated games, and no illegal-move dump files.
-Relative to build 026 in the same pool, build 027 gained 59 Ordo Elo and 7.58 score percentage points.
-The candidate executable SHA-256 was `B7D46D4BD30C560EF12136E78DAD1521F921966DE84A0723890A4186C234E4E9`.
+Relative to build 026 in the same pool, Nullstar 027 gained 59 Ordo Elo and 7.58 score percentage points.
+The tested release executable SHA-256 was `B7D46D4BD30C560EF12136E78DAD1521F921966DE84A0723890A4186C234E4E9`.

 ## Automated regression checks